 OTHER SKILLS and ABILITIES: Ability to apply knowledge of current research and theory to instructional program; ability to plan and implement lessons based on division and school objectives and the needs and abilities of students.
 Ability to establish and maintain effective working relationships with students- peers- parents and community; ability to speak clear and concisely in written or oral communication.

 FLSA STATUS: EXEMPT

 REPORT TO: Principal

-EVALUATION: Performance of this position will be evaluated in accordance with the provisions of the Board’s policy
+EVALUATION: Performance of this position will be evaluated in accordance with Board of Education policy

 NA NA Job Start Date:

 Kansas City, Kansas Public Schools USD 500 www.kckps.org